Adult Programs: Certificate Program FAQ

 Financial assistance is available in the form of the need- and merit-based Madeleine Stanley-Jossem scholarship and remission for employees, Art Education student teacher supervisors, and Art Therapy fieldwork supervisors.
 Scholarships and remission are awarded for individual courses and not certificate programs.
 For more information, visit saic.edu/ace and select Noncredit Courses, then Tuition and Financial Assistance.

-Completion of all certificates requires a final portfolio review by a Continuing Studies instructor.
+Completion of all certificates requires a portfolio review.
 What is a portfolio, and what is the purpose of the portfolio review?

 A portfolio is a living document that evolves over time.
 It is a collection of ideas, work, and other materials that represent you as a creative thinker and maker; tangible evidence of skills and abilities that support credentials on your resume; and a useful tool in marketing yourself to clients and employers, colleges and universities, funders and galleries.